Distracted Driving Laws in Nevada: What You Need to Know

 - Avoid cognitive distractions, including dealing with the kids, when possible.

 Distracted drivers can end up causing accidents with serious injuries.
-If you suffered injuries in an accident with a distracted driver, you may need legal support to help you understand your rights and give you the support you need.
+If you suffered injuries in a car accident in Las Vegas with a distracted driver, you may need legal support to help you understand your rights and give you the support you need.
 Contact Gina Corena & Associates today for your free consultation.